1. Financial frauds

 7. SQL Injections

-SQL injection is a cyber-attack aimed to entry your website’s database by targeting your query submission forms.
+SQL injection is a cyber-attack aimed at entry your website’s database by targeting your query submission forms.
 Hackers inject malicious code into your database to read, delete, change, collect or add data.

 8. Cross-Site Scripting (XSS)